Dof-PHP/loy-framework/docs/en/web/Wrapper.md

 Wrappers are the validators for both HTTP request and response.
 They will be used in port method annotation definitions for different purposes.

-There are three type of wrappers in loy:
+There are three type of wrappers in dof:

 ## wrapperin